 The Lincoln Bible, now in the Library of Congress, is burgundy velvet with a gold-washed white metal rim around the three outside edges of both covers.
 All its edges are heavily gilded.
 In the center of the top cover is a shield of gold wash over white metal with the words "Holy Bible" chased into it.
 The 1,280-page Bible was published in 1853 by the Oxford University Press and was purchased in 1861 by Supreme Court Clerk William Thomas Carroll for use in Abraham Lincoln's inauguration because the president-elect's family Bible was packed away in Illinois and was en route to Washington.

-Today in doing research on Lincoln for my newest series of ebooks to be published on Inauguration day by www.healingebooks.com , I discovered some information I did not previously know.
+Today in doing research on Lincoln for my newest series of ebooks, I discovered information I did not previously know.
 And that had to do with women’s rights, and position in the mid 1800’s and with another pair of hands...the hands of Vinnie Ream, the young sculptor who did a marble bust of Lincoln and then after his death was awarded the commission to sculpt the statute of Lincoln which now stands in the Capitol Rotunda.

 Although I had photographed the statue on a visit to the Capitol a few years ago, I did not know the history of the sculptor.
 And I was surprised to learn it was a very attractive young woman.
 At the time Lincoln sat for the bust she sculpted, she was 18 years of age, and then at 23, commissioned to do the Lincoln statue.

 Vinnie Reams’ hands left an imprint on history, also.